ApryseSDK/pdftron-react-native/README.md

 ##### leadingNavButtonIcon
 string, optional

-The icon path to the leading navigation button.
-The button would use the specified icon if it is a valid, or the default icon otherwise.
+The path to an icon to be used for the leading navigation button.
+The button will use the specified icon if it is valid, and the default icon otherwise.

 Example: